Sat2Sound: A Unified Framework for Zero-Shot Soundscape Mapping: Experimental Details

-\textbf{Image Captions:} For the cropped satellite images at each scale, we generate detailed soundscape captions using LLaVA \cite{liu2024visual}, a powerful open-source Vision Language Model.
-Specifically, we query \texttt{llava-hf/llava-1.5-7b-hf} on \texttt{HuggingFace} using the following prompt:\\ \textit{``What types of sounds can we expect to hear from the location captured by this aerial view image?
-Describe in up to two sentences."}
+\textbf{Image Captions:} For the cropped satellite images at each scale, we generate detailed soundscape captions using LLaVA \cite{liu2024visual}, a powerful open-source Vision Language Model that has been proven effective in captioning satellite images.
+Specifically, we query \texttt{llava-hf/llava-1.5-7b-hf} on \texttt{HuggingFace} using the following prompt: \textit{``What types of sounds can we expect to hear from the location captured by this aerial view image?
+Describe in up to two sentences."}\\

-\textbf{Encoders:} Following \cite{khanal2024psm}, we fine-tune the pre-trained checkpoint for the SATMAE-encoder \cite{satmae2022} to encode satellite imagery while updating its positional embeddings with scale-aware GSDPE \cite{reed2023scale} to encode the scale of the satellite image.
+\textbf{Encoders:} Following \cite{khanal2024psm}, we fine-tune the pre-trained checkpoint for the SATMAE-Base \cite{satmae2022} to encode satellite imagery while updating its positional embeddings with scale-aware GSDPE \cite{reed2023scale} to encode the scale of the satellite image.
 For audio, we fine-tune the pre-trained audio encoder of MGA-CLAP \cite{li2024advancing}, which generates frame-level audio embeddings.
-The textual modality is processed using a frozen FLAN-T5 \cite{roberts2023scaling} model, which extracts token embeddings from texts for each sample.
+The textual modality is processed using a frozen FLAN-T5 \cite{roberts2023scaling} model, which extracts token embeddings from texts for each sample.\\

 \textbf{Hyper-parameters:} We set the embedding dimension of \name~($d$) to 1024 and the number of concepts in the codebook ($M$) to 16000.
-We train our model using the \texttt{AdamW} optimizer with cosine-annealing with warm restarts as the learning rate scheduler with following parameters: learning rate of 5e-5, weight decay of 0.2, and betas of (0.9, 0.98).
-We set the pseudo-positives contribution to loss ($\alpha$) to 0.1.
+We train our model using the \texttt{AdamW} optimizer with cosine-annealing with warm restarts as the learning rate scheduler with the following parameters: learning rate of 5e-5, weight decay of 0.2, and betas of (0.9, 0.98).
+We set the pseudo-positives contribution to loss ($\alpha$) in Equation \ref{eq:7} to 0.1.
 We train \name\ for 20 epochs with train-batch size ($B$) of 128.
+For evaluation, we select the checkpoint that achieves the best I2A-R@10\% performance on our validation set.\\

 \textbf{Compute Infrastructure:} All experiments were conducted on an \texttt{NVIDIA H100 80GB} GPU, using 16 workers to enable faster data loading.
-We employed full-precision training throughout.
+We employed full-precision training throughout. \\